HunterPfannenstiel/Nim/README.md

 # Nim Game

 Play a game of Nim versus a friend or Bob Nim, the AI that knows how to win every game of Nim!
+You can try your luck at [the website I created!](https://nim-ohshews.vercel.app/)

 ## The Logic Behind Bob Nim